 Elio Motors, the Arizona-based startup that promised to change the way Americans commute, is in dire financial straits.
 The company has delayed production of its three-wheeler several times, and is reportedly burning cash at an alarming rate.
 Elio is preparing to hold an initial public offering (IPO) of its common stock in a bid to raise the cash it desperately needs to make its futuristic machine a reality.

 Displayed at auto shows around the nation, Elio Motors’ first car (pictured) is supposed to be a fuel-sipping, three-wheeled two-seater named P5.
 It has a narrow, highly aerodynamic body, and two front wheels that are completely enclosed to reduce drag.
 A 0.9-liter, three-cylinder engine developed specifically for the P5 returns up to 84 mpg.
 On paper, the three-wheeler is a brilliant idea.

 Ahead of last year’s Los Angeles Auto Show, Elio announced plans to launch the P5 by the end of this year with a base price of approximately $6,800.
-To date, the company has taken 64,000 refundable and nonrefundable reservations, according to its official website.
-In the opinion of Cedric Glover, the former mayor of Shreveport, the reservation holders have lost their money for good.
+To date, the company has taken 65,000 refundable and nonrefundable reservations, according to its official website.
+The IPO filing states production has been pushed back to 2019 at the earliest.

 In Glover’s opinion, the reservation holders have lost their money for good.
 Government officials’ frustration with Elio led the Louisiana Motor Vehicle Commission to file a lawsuit against the startup.
 The state of Louisiana argued Elio failed to apply for the necessary permits before accepting deposits from prospective customers, a penalty that carries a $545,000 fine.
 That’s more than twice the amount that the company has in the bank, so it plans to appeal the decision.